minahermina/resume/Mina-Hermina-CV.typ

         date: "November 2024 - January 2025", [
         - Developed a lightweight, portable C library for image manipulation on Unix-like systems.
         - Followed the Suckless C coding style and wrote a portable Makefile, avoiding GNU-specific extensions.
-        - Implemented efficient pixel access using stride-based indexing for performance optimization.
+        - Implemented robust error handling system inspired by *ffmpeg* and stride-based indexing for efficient pixel access.
         ]
     )